Lel-Language/Lisp-esque-language/README.md

 ; -> 5 cubed is 125
 ```

+Which might be better named as a `lambda call` in Lel.

 #### Conditionals

 The `if` keyword is used for condition checking. `if` is a function which takes 3 arguments, a boolean expression, a true expression and a false expression.
 The true and false expressions can also be lists of expressions.